22AIML038RishiPatel/summerinternship2024_22AIMl038/README.md

 - These skills will be valuable for various roles in data science, software development, and database management.

 ### 🎓 Conclusion
 Overall, this internship has been a valuable learning experience.
 I gained practical skills in Python development, visualization, and automation using Python.
 The projects I worked on have provided me with insights into real-world data challenges and solutions.
-I am grateful for the opportunity to contribute to the team and grow
+I am grateful for the opportunity to contribute to the team and grow.